ejmastnak/ejmastnak.com/content/tutorials/vim-latex/prerequisites.md

 {{< date-last-mod >}}

 This is part one in a [seven-part series]({{< relref "/tutorials/arch/about" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-I wrote this series with beginners in mind, but some prerequisite knowledge is unavoidable.
-Each prerequisites is listed below and includes a suggestion or mini-tutorial for getting up to speed.
+Some prerequisite knowledge is unavoidable here, and I cover suggested prerequisites below, always with a suggestion or mini-tutorial for getting up to speed.
-You should be comfortable with the material below to get the most out of this series.
+You should be comfortable with the material in this article to get the most out of this series.

 {{< toc level="2" title="Contents of this article" >}}